patte/axum-solid-playground/README.md

 - how to combine a rust axum backend with a solidJS frontend?
 - how to authenticate users with discoverable passkeys? and what's the user experience in different browsers?
 - how to manage a session on the server with persistence and sync to the js client (on first render) (MVP)? - async sqlite in rust, yes please #no_orm?
-- wtf is litefs and how to abuse it?
+- how cool is litefs and how to (ab)use it?
 - how to have fun, go light and fast, with a small (<10MB) single standalone binary, that uses <100MB RAM idle.
 - ... all PRs welcome 💓
 - ... and all issues too 🤗

 ## Development